emberjs/rfcs/text/0779-first-class-component-templates.md

 Since all existing components already work using the same low-level primitives the new system uses, strict-mode components using `<template>` can import and invoke components authored in Ember’s loose mode format.
 Similarly, since loose mode components are resolved to a component which is the default export of a module in the correct/conventional location on disk, components authored in strict mode with `<template>` and exported as the default export in that conventional location will be resolveable by loose mode components as well.

+There are two qualifications to the interop story: a minor one around named exports and a more significant one around non-colocated templates.

+#### Named exports

 However, other components exported as *named* exports will not be available in loose mode.
 This is a temporary incoherence which will be resolved as the ecosystem migrates to strict mode.
 As a workaround, users may choose to create reexport-only modules to allow loose-mode access.
 For example, given a module `app/components/named-only.js` with two named export components:

 ```js